skip navigation

 See Yourself Here: Lima

-Peru’s capital, Lima, is a bustling metropolis based in the valleys surrounded by an arid desert, overlooking the Pacific Ocean.
-Its costal location makes it a fish and seafood rich destination, where the quality is like no other.
 The temperatures across Peru’s coast allow for plenty of warm and sunny weather, with minimal rain over the winter months.
-Filled with beautiful churches and monasteries, Spanish culture runs through the city.
+The city combines with beautiful churches and monasteries built during the Spanish colonial era and archeological Inka and pre-Inka sites.
+Culture runs through Lima.
 In 1988, UNESCO declared the historic city center a World Heritage site.
-Lima is also known as a center for meetings and events, especially as the capital of Peru.

 Hotels, venues and places to meet

-There is an excellent assortment of hotels available, ranging from a vast amount of boutique properties with a local Peruvian vibe, through to those belonging to global hotel chains, with extensive meeting and event spaces..
+There is an excellent assortment of hotels available, ranging from a vast amount of boutique properties with a local Peruvian vibe, through to those belonging to global hotel chains, with extensive meeting and event spaces.

 Well-known properties include the Sheraton Lima, with over 400 rooms and 3,480 square meters of event space, The Westin Lima, offering 2,295 square meters of event space, and the Swissotel Lima, which also boasts a large convention center and two grand ballrooms.